sekika/kaidoku/docs/logic.md

 Unique rectangle is not implmented.
 It is valid when we know that the sudoku has unique solution.
 If it is implemented, kaidoku may not correctly identify a sudoku if it has multiple solutions.

 More logics will be hopefully implemented.
+Especially the following.

+- XYZ-wing
+- Remote pairs
+- Naked quad
+- Hidden quad

 - - -